balderdashy/sails-redis/README.md

 > Note that you can also set Redis as the default datastore-- but this is not recommended for most applications.

-#### Low-Level Configuration (for redis driver)
+#### Low-Level Configuration (for redis client)

-Configuration for the underlying Redis driver itself is located as an object under the `options`.
+Configuration for the underlying Redis client itself is located as an object under the `options`.
 The following options are available:

 * `parser`: which Redis protocol reply parser to use.
 Defaults to `hiredis` if that module is installed.
 This may also be set to `javascript`.